Explore other majors & minors

 ART 323 Visual Culture Theory

 This course examines the emerging interdisciplinary field of Visual Culture Theory and will introduce students to a study of modern and post-modern discourses on vision and visuality.
 Drawing from art history, sociology, psychology, film and media studies, Marxism, feminist and post-colonial theory, Visual Culture Theory analyzes the role of visual images in shaping philosophical, cultural, political, racial and sexual notions of identity.
 The course also investigates the meaning of images in relation to such popular media as photography, film, television, video, animation, advertising, pornography and the digital culture of the web.
-Prerequisite(s): A course in Film Studies, ENG 200, or a 200-level Art History course; Cross Listing: FILM 323;IDIS 323; Offered alternate years; G. Gilbert
+Prerequisite(s): A course in Film Studies, or ENG 200, or a 200-level Art History course; Cross Listing: FILM 323;IDIS 323; Offered alternate years; G. Gilbert

 ART 326 Curriculum Development and Teaching in Art (K-12) (AS)